 Students may not use cell phones or other electronic devices during school hours.
 Cell phones or other electronic devices must be stored in the student's locker during school hours if a student chooses to bring them to school.
-Devices may not be used between classes, during lunch, or in any manner that disrupts school activities.
 A violation of this policy will result in confiscation of the device.
 A second offense will result in a parent being required to pick up the confiscated device.
 Subsequent offenses will result in progressive discipline.
 Students found to be using any electronic communications device to, in any way, send or receive personal messages, data, or information that would contribute to or constitute cheating on tests or other PMS school work shall be subject to discipline and the device shall be confiscated and not returned until a parent conference has been held.